aaronwalker/aaronwalker.github.com/_posts/2020-12-04-quarkus-lambda-containers.md

 ....
 ```

-This starts the AWS lambda runtime emulator and a web server listen locally on port 9000.
-You can test the test lambda handler using curl
+This starts the AWS Lambda runtime emulator and a web server listening locally on port 9000.
+You can invoke the test Lambda handler using curl.

 ```bash
 curl -XPOST "http://localhost:9000/2015-03-31/functions/function/invocations" -d '{"greeting":"herzlich willkommen", "name":"aaron"}'